Find out more about the members of TAC D by reading their biographies.

 Gary is a Consultant Physician/Clinical Pharmacologist in the Belfast Health and Social Care Trust and Professor of Cardiovascular Medicine at Queen's University Belfast.
 Gary qualified from Queen's University and trained in Belfast and Minneapolis, USA.

 His major clinical and academic interests relate to cardiovascular complications associated with hypertension, diabetes mellitus and hyperlipidaemia.
 He has served as a member of the Executive Committee of the British Hypertension Society and is currently a member of the Guidelines and Information Committee.
-Gary was Regional Advisor for Northern Ireland and
+Gary was Regional Advisor for Northern Ireland and member of council for the Royal College of Physicians of Edinburgh.
+Gary chairs the Drugs and Therapeutics and New Drugs Committees and is the lead clinician for Therapeutic reviews in the Belfast Trust.
+He is the Training Programme Director for Clinical Pharmacology and Therapeutics in Northern Ireland.

 Gary was former Vice Chair of Technology Appraisal Committee C and is currently Standing Chair of an internal Guideline Development Group for NICE.